ErikSchierboom/blog/content/posts/building-a-json-query-language-part-1-lexer.md

   - lexer
 ---

 Programming languages and their design have always been one of my favorite topics.
-In this series of blog posts, we'll build our own [JSON](https://www.json.org/json-en.html) query language from scratch (with a little help).
+In this series of blog posts, we'll build our own [JSON](https://www.json.org/json-en.html) query language from scratch (using some superpower(s)).

 ## Goals

-Before defining its syntax, let's set some goals for our language:
+Before defining the syntax of our language, let's set some goals:

 - Simple: there should be little syntax
 - Readable: code should be easy to understand